whitelizard/tiip/README.md

 #### ts

-The timestamp of the message in one of the following ISO 8601 formats:
+The timestamp of the message must be in the following ISO 8601 format:

 ```
-YYYY-MM-DDThh:mm:ssZ
-YYYY-MM-DDThh:mm:ss±hh:mm
 YYYY-MM-DDThh:mm:ss.fZ
-YYYY-MM-DDThh:mm:ss.f±hh:mm
 ```

 Include as many decimals as needed for increased accuracy.
-Typical might be milliseconds, but some applications might require higher precision.
+Typically milliseconds, but some applications might require higher precision.

 #### lat